ibm-cloud-docs/vmwaresolutions/services/f5_ordering.md

 # Ordering F5 BIG-IP
 {: #f5_ordering}

-You can include the F5 BIG-IP service with a new vCenter Server instance or add the service to your existing vCenter Server instance.
+You can include the F5 BIG-IP® service with a new vCenter Server® instance or add the service to your existing vCenter Server instance.

 ## Ordering F5 BIG-IP for a new instance
 {: #f5_ordering-new}

-When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Optional Services** section and click **F5 BIG-IP** in the **Security and Compliance** category.
+When you [order the instance](/docs/vmwaresolutions?topic=vmwaresolutions-vc_orderinginstance#vc_orderinginstance-procedure), scroll down to the **Services** section and click **F5 BIG-IP** in the **Security and Compliance** category.
 Follow the steps to add the service to your instance.

 ## Ordering F5 BIG-IP for an existing instance
 {: #f5_ordering-existing}